You’d probably prefer not to think about your jewelry being damaged, destroyed, or lost during a catastrophe, but it’s prudent to be prepared.

 The Insurance Company Might Require Updated Appraisals

 Even if your insurance company doesn’t require regular appraisal updates, you might want to get them anyway.

-- It’s the best way to make certain you are insuring your jewelry to at proper value.
+- It’s the best way to ensure you are insuring your jewelry at a proper value.

 - If the market prices of precious metals, diamonds, and fine jewels rise or fall, it could affect the value of your jewelry.

 - Vintage, antique, and collectible jewelry styles go in and out of trend, causing the values to fluctuate.

 - Values rarely remain constant, and your policies should change accordingly.

 You May Still Have to Prove the Value In the Event of Loss

 When you file a claim, the insurance company won’t simply write a check for the amount of coverage stated.
 They will verify the details before settling your claim.